2010–11 Chicago Blackhawks season

 The 2010–11 Chicago Blackhawks season was the 85th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
-The team was nicknamed the "Hangover 'Hawks" for having to recover from winning the franchise's first Stanley Cup in 49 years while adapting to the loss of several players from that team due to salary cap restrictions.
+The team was nicknamed the "Hangover 'Hawks" for having to recover from paying the price of winning the franchise's first Stanley Cup in 49 years with adapting to the loss of several players from that team due to salary cap restrictions.

 The defending Stanley Cup champion Blackhawks narrowly made the playoffs as the eighth and final seed in the Western Conference having clinched their playoff berth on the last day of the season.
-The Blackhawks lost their season finale 4–3 in regulation against the Detroit Red Wings on April 10 but still clinched the last spot because of the Dallas Stars losing their finale later the same day 5–3 against the Minnesota Wild.
+The Blackhawks lost their season finale 4–3 in regulation against the Detroit Red Wings on April 10, but still barely managed to clinch the last spot because of the Dallas Stars losing their finale later the same day 5–3 against the Minnesota Wild, and avoiding becoming the first Stanley Cup defending team since the 2006–07 Carolina Hurricanes to miss the playoffs after winning the championship.
 Had the Stars won their finale against the Wild in regulation or overtime, the Stars would’ve overtaken the defending Stanley Cup champion Blackhawks to the last playoff spot, which would’ve resulted in the Blackhawks dropping to ninth place in the West and missing the playoffs entirely by one point in the standings.
-In the opening round of the 2011 playoffs against the Presidents' Trophy-winning Vancouver Canucks, the Blackhawks lost the first three games of the series before winning the next three and were eventually succumbed to the Canucks in seven games in the first round, losing the seventh game in overtime.
+In the opening round of the 2011 playoffs against the Presidents' Trophy-winning Vancouver Canucks, the Blackhawks lost the first three games of the series before winning the next three and were eventually succumbed to the Canucks in seven games in the first round, losing the seventh game 2–1 in overtime.